siapy/siapy-lib/docs/examples/case_study.md

 - **User Interaction**: Simple keyboard-based interaction model (press Enter to finish selection)
 - **Results Access**: Accessing the resulting Pixels object and its DataFrame representation

+??? note "Implementation Details"
-> 💡 **Implementation Note**: The `pixels_select_click` function handles the display, interaction, and collection of pixel coordinates in a single operation, simplifying user interaction code.
+    The `pixels_select_click` function handles the display, interaction, and collection of pixel coordinates in a single operation, simplifying user interaction code.

 **Example:**